-As the #MeToo and #TimesUp movements continue to gain traction, the EEOC expects a serious rise in harassment claims in 2018 and now more than ever, business owners should take steps to ensure safety for their employees, managers, and customers.
+As the #MeToo and #TimesUp movements continue to gain traction, the EEOC expects a serious rise in harassment claims in 2018 and now more than ever, business leaders should take steps to ensure safety for their employees, managers, and customers.

 Check out these tips from HR-Strategies on how to avoid a workplace harassment scandal: